cyberphone/cbor-everywhere/README.md

   }
 }
 ```
-Using CBOR adds flexibility since each element attribute set
+Using CBOR adds flexibility since the attribute set for individual
-can be customized as required by the application.
+elements can be customized as required by the application.

 Additionally, boundary items like `--example-1--` and the
 related measures for *avoiding clashes* with the actual data,